-In Europe, for example, the market fragmentation and competition discussed above resulted in trading venue operators engaging in a race to reduce tick sizes, until the signature in July 2009 of an agreement through which tick sizes were harmonised for the most liquid securities.
+In Europe for example, the market fragmentation and competition discussed above resulted in trading venue operators engaging in a race to reduce tick sizes until the signature in July 2009 of an agreement through which tick sizes were harmonised for the most liquid securities.
 However, the stability of this agreement may be challenged by competitive motives as it is an industry self regulation measure.
-Exchanges may have the tendency to reduce tick sizes to compete with dark pools which, using midpoint execution to match orders, pose competitive pressures to exchanges that adopt large tick sizes.
+Exchanges may have the tendency to reduce tick sizes to compete with dark pools, which using midpoint execution to match orders pose competitive pressures to exchanges that adopt large tick sizes.

 Lower tick sizes can benefit retail investors by increasing competition, tightening spreads and lowering trading costs.
-On the other hand, some panellists at IOSCO's sessions argued that smaller tick sizes inappropriately encourage HFT firms to submit orders that are then cancelled prior to execution.
-Competitive lowering of tick sizes to attract trading volumes from HFT firms may ultimately affect the price formation process on pre-trade transparent markets.
-Strategies based on the systematic introduction, amendment or cancellation of orders are made less attractive by larger tick sizes, which can make more meaningful the core principle of time priority, as it becomes harder to step in front of another, older order by offering a fractionally better price.
-When tick sizes are too small, orders are scattered across a large spectrum of price limits, so that there is no incentive for traders using sophisticated IT strategies to unveil their trading intentions and interests in due time.
-Specifically, the smaller the tick size, the less expensive it is for one market participant to establish price priority over another market participant.
-Regulators are trying to balance having markets with robust price discovery, including the creation of incentives to compete by posting limit orders, while at the same time preventing the tick size from being so small that people can be "jumped" for an economically insignificant amount.
-Thus some argue that lowering tick sizes would:

-- reduce market depth at the best bid and offer; and - lessen the importance afforded to time priority and, consequently, lessen the appeal of posting limit orders.
+On the other hand, lower tick sizes can also result in less size on the inside quotations, greater incidence of flickering quotes, and greater difficulty in executing large sized orders.
+Concerns were also expressed at IOSCO's panels that smaller tick sizes may inappropriately encourage HFT firms to submit orders that are then cancelled prior to execution.
+Competitive lowering of tick sizes, where this is permitted, in order to attract trading volumes from HFT firms may ultimately affect the price formation process on pretrade transparent markets.
+Strategies based on the systematic introduction, amendment or cancellation of orders are made less attractive by larger tick sizes, which restore the central role of time priority of order, as it becomes harder to step in front of another, older order by offering a fractionally better price.
+When tick sizes are too small, orders are scattered across a large spectrum of price limits, so that there is no incentive for sophisticated traders to unveil their trading intentions and interests in due time.
+Some argue that lowering tick sizes would also lessen the importance afforded to time priority and, consequently, lessen the appeal of posting limit orders.